 3. Axial flow turbine:

 If the water flows along the direction parallel to the axis of the runner, the turbine is known as axial flow turbine.
-Francis turbine is the example of axial flow turbine.
+Kaplan Turbine is the example of axial flow turbine.

 4. Mixed flow turbine: